 Building a better future for girls

 In an increasingly global economy, we believe companies have a global responsibility to contribute to a more balanced quality of living.
-That’s why we support the work being done at Enable For Life, a children’s village in south-east India focussed on caring for vulnerable girls and securing their future through education.
+That’s why we support the work being done at Enable For Life, a children’s village in south-east India focused on caring for vulnerable girls and securing their future through education.

-In India, girls are abandoned ten times as often as boys.
+In India, girls are abandoned 10 times as often as boys.
 If they end up on the street, they are all too often kidnapped and trafficked for sex.
-Girls are also more likely to be sex-selectively aborted or killed as new-borns – a practice that, fortunately, is disappearing.
+Girls are also more likely to be sex-selectively aborted or killed as newborns – a practice that, fortunately, is disappearing.
 This is rooted in a cultural bias against girls, where parents are expected to pay a marriage dowry for their daughters, while sons take care of the parents in their old age.

 Providing a safe home and a better future

 Enable For Life provides a safe home and a better future for girls.
 The charity has built a small children’s village outside Tranquebar in Tamil Nadu, south-eastern India.
-Here the girls live together in houses as a normal Indian family with school and homework, chores and play.
+Here the girls live together in houses as a normal Indian family with school and homework, chores, and play.